Poetry of the Spirit

 Watkins (2002)

-This original anthology of spiritual poetry spans all ages from the very early mystics through to the 20th century and includes contributions from each of the world's spiritual traditions.
+This original anthology of spiritual poetry spans all ages from the very early mystics through to the 20th century, and includes contributions from all of the world's spiritual traditions.

 The Poetry of Zen